Zus05/c2-sans-fight/readme.md

 ![highlight more tools and click clear browser data](/Readme img/2.png?raw=true "More tools browser data")
 ![Select only these options](/Readme img/3.png?raw=true "Cached images")

+set the past day option to whatever time you last played the game. you wont have to do this anymore until the game is updated or you want to play the original.

 doing this may log you out of websites and clear other caches files.